-After performing any maintenance or service on the DPV and prior to reinstalling it in your system, we recommend you test it for proper functionality.
-The hardware setup and procedure described below will verify proper Valve function.
+After performing any maintenance or service on the DPV and prior to reinstallation into the system, it is highly recommend that it be tested for proper functionality.
+The hardware setup and procedure described below will verify proper valve function.

-The test setup includes a mechanical pump, the Delta-P Valve, and a pressure sensor with controller, arranged as shown below in Figure 12.
+The test setup includes a mechanical pump, the Delta-P valve, and a pressure sensor with controller, arranged as shown below in Figure 12.

-- 1. Disconnect all power cables. - 2.
-Connect the pump, DPV and pressure gauge with quick clamps and centering rings (as shown).
-Connect the sensor cable to the controller. - 3.
-Connect power cables to the pump, Valve solenoid and controller. - 4.
-Turn on power. - 5.
-The pump will start evacuating the air trapped between it and the pressure gauge.
-After the vacuum pressure is pumped down (less than about a minute), cut power. - 6.
-The controller should show an immediate, slight pressure increase.
+- 1. Disconnect all power cables. - Connect the pump, DPV and pressure gauge with quick clamps and centering rings (as shown).
+Connect the sensor cable to the controller. - Connect power cables to the pump, valve solenoid and controller. - 4.
+Turn on power. - The pump will start evacuating the air trapped between it and the pressure gauge.
+After the vacuum pressure is pumped down (typically less than one minute), cut power. - The controller should show an immediate, slight pressure increase.
 Pressure should quickly stabilize and remain constant for at least 10 minutes.